sswam/allemande/doc/guide.md

 Please message me (Sam) for free access and a demo / tour.
 I hope you'll like it!

+If you'd like to support us, you can [become a patron](https://www.patreon.com/allychat).

 Paying users enjoy higher limits, and custom feature requests.
 You can come up with good ideas, and help make Ally Chat awesome. 🔥

 ## Rules